What is Christian

 take every thought captive to obey Christ,”

-The weapons of our warfare are
+The weapons of our warfare are not

-given powers of prayer, faith, the Word of
+given us the combined powers of prayer,

 strongholds of wrong thinking and behavior